openstack/openstack-manuals/doc/install-guide/source/neutron-compute-install.rst

    #.
 The Networking service initialization scripts expect the variable
       ``NEUTRON_PLUGIN_CONF`` in the ``/etc/sysconfig/neutron`` file to
       reference the ML2 plug-in configuration file.
-Edit the ``/etc/sysconfig/neutron`` file and add the following:
+Ensure that the ``/etc/sysconfig/neutron`` file contains the following:

       .. code-block:: ini